 Before reading any IgG test results, you should know just what role IgG plays in the body’s digestion and how it factors into a food sensitivity test.

 IgG, or immunoglobulin G, is an antibody released by the immune system.
-When you digest food, small food particles can enter the body’s bloodstream, often through a “leaky gut” (or tiny holes in the small intestine).
 If the body perceives this food as dangerous, it will release IgG antibodies to “fight off” the particles, creating a food sensitivity.

 Unfortunately, this immune response often triggers uncomfortable symptoms that can pop up hours after eating [1].
 Typical symptoms can include:

-If you can’t determine which foods your body is sensitive to, taking an IgG food antibody assessment can help.
+If you can’t determine which foods your body is sensitive to, taking an IgG food antibody assessment can help you decide which foods to prioritize in a two-part elimination diet.

 While each licensed testing lab may have slightly different procedures, most follow the same IgG testing protocol.
 Testing steps include [2]: